-We have audited the Town of Salisbury, Massachusetts' compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Town of Salisbury, Massachusetts' major federal programs for the year ended June 30, 2021.
+We have audited the Town of Salisbury, Massachusetts' compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of the Town of Salisbury, Massachusetts' major federal programs for the year ended June 30, 2022.
 The Town of Salisbury, Massachusetts' major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.